redhat-openstack/website/source/api/load-balance-openstack-api.html.md

 At this point both services should be running on each node.
 The node with the highest priority should own the virtual IP address and HAProxy should be ready to load-balance traffic for our OpenStack API services to our controller nodes once they are configured.

 ### Configure OpenStack Controller Nodes

+The next step is to deploy additional OpenStack controller nodes and configure them to use our virtual IP address.
+The easiest way to do this is install the required packages on the additional controller nodes, edit the appropriate configuration files on the original single-node deployment, and finally copy the configuration files to the new controller nodes.
+When copying OpenStack configuration files between nodes, take care that the files have the correct owner, group and permissions.

+#### Keystone

+On the new controller nodes, install the pacakges for OpenStack Keystone service:

+    # yum install openstack-keystone

+Copy the configuration files in the /etc/keystone/ directory on the original controller node to the additional controller nodes.

+    /etc/keystone
+    /etc/keystone/default_catalog.templates
+    /etc/keystone/keystone.conf
+    /etc/keystone/logging.conf
+    /etc/keystone/policy.json
+    /etc/keystone/ssl
+    /etc/keystone/ssl/certs
+    /etc/keystone/ssl/certs/01.pem
+    /etc/keystone/ssl/certs/cakey.pem
+    /etc/keystone/ssl/certs/ca.pem
+    /etc/keystone/ssl/certs/index.txt
+    /etc/keystone/ssl/certs/index.txt.attr
+    /etc/keystone/ssl/certs/index.txt.old
+    /etc/keystone/ssl/certs/openssl.conf
+    /etc/keystone/ssl/certs/req.pem
+    /etc/keystone/ssl/certs/serial
+    /etc/keystone/ssl/certs/serial.old
+    /etc/keystone/ssl/certs/signing_cert.pem
+    /etc/keystone/ssl/private
+    /etc/keystone/ssl/private/signing_key.pem

+On the new controller nodes, enable and start the OpenStack Keystone service:

+    # chkconfig openstack-keystone on
+    # service openstack-keystone start